Bg_header_content

 • Blow-drying and styling your hair to the side will keep your hair out of the way and away from your frames.

-• A side parting is great for complimenting square shaped glasses.
+• A side hair parting is great for complimenting square shaped glasses.

 Match Your Frames To Your Face

-Glasses should contrast with your face shape and the frame should be centered with your eyes and at the right scale for your face.
+Glasses should contrast with your face shape and the frame should be in the centre with your eyes and at the right scale for your face.
+In other words, you do not want to have big bulky glasses if you have a small face and visa vera.

 Match Your Frames To Your Hairstyle

-• Avoid: Hairstyles with a lot of volume on the sides.
+• Wide Frames Avoid: Hairstyles with a lot of hair volume on the sides.
 Try: Hairstyles with height on top.
 Chunky, textured bangs.
 Long length ends with no volume.
 Short hairstyles with strong vertical lines.

-• Avoid: Long hairstyles that have low volume.
+• Large Frames Avoid: Long hairstyles that have low volume.
 Straight hairstyles.
 Short, impish hairstyles.
 Try: Proportion hairstyles.
-Long layered styles with extra volume on the sides.
+Long layered hairstyles with extra volume on the sides.

-• Avoid: Hairstyles that box in the facial features.
-Try: Short cropped wavy styles that highlight the face or long blunt cuts.
+• Small Frames Avoid: Hairstyles that box in the facial features.
+Try: Short cropped wavy hairstyles that highlight the face or long blunt cuts.